4 - 5

 FATMAP difficulty grade

-Nearly 13 miles long, this route offers stunning views of the Rio Grande without the traffic that many of the other trails see.
-The run is what many refer to as a "lollipop" loop, both starting and ending on the same stretch of trail with a loop on the end.
+The hike is what many refer to as a "lollipop" loop, both starting and ending on the same stretch of trail with a loop on the end.

-It can be done in either direction, though after running this loop several times, counter-clockwise was the preferred direction.
+The loop can be done in either direction, though after hiking this loop several times, counter-clockwise was the preferred direction.

-Done this way, you will reach the highest point and best overlook slightly quicker than the other.
+This direction will take you to the highest point and best overlook slightly quicker than the other.
 From the small parking area, the trail heads into a drainage with multiple side trails to historic mining remnants.

-From here, you will need to be familiar with these adjacent trails, as the trail markings are very minimal and can easily lead you significantly off route.
+From here, you will need to be familiar with these adjacent trails, as the trail markings are very minimal and can easily lead one significantly off route.

-Following another similar climb, the trail then continues gradually through beautiful, remote areas that highlight the wilderness nature of the Big Bend area.
+Following another similar climb, the trail then continues gradually through beautiful remote areas that highlight the remote feel of the Big Bend.
 If doing the route in a counter-clockwise direction, the trail traverses along a bench cut that ultimately leads to the highest points of the route.
-Descending from the high point, the trail drops towards the river where it follows a sandy bluff just a couple hundred feet above it.
+After descending from the high point, the trail drops towards the river where it follows a sandy bluff just a couple hundred feet above it.